Biology

 An examination of the structure and function of microorganisms, from viruses to bacteria to fungi, with an emphasis on molecular descriptions.
 Subjects covered include microbial structure, metabolism, and genetics.
 Control of microorganisms and environmental interactions are also discussed.
 Laboratory sessions every week.

 Focuses on the structure and function of cells as we have come to know them through the interpretation of direct observations and experimental results.
 Emphasis is on the scientific (thought) processes that have allowed us to understand what we know today, emphasizing the use of genetic, biochemical, and optical analysis to understand fundamental biological processes.
 Covers details of the organization and expression of genetic information, and the biosynthesis, sorting, and function of cellular components within the cell.
 Concludes with examples of how cells perceive signals from other cells within cell populations, tissues, organisms, and the environment.
 Three hours of lab each week.
 Not open to students who have credit for Biology 2423.
+This course originates in Biology and is crosslisted with: Biochemistry.
 (Same as: BIOC 2124)

 An exploration of the major processes that explain how genomic variation is organized within and between populations.
 Central topics include the molecular description of genetic variation, the organization of genetic variation within populations, mutation and gene conversion, migration, natural selection, genetic drift, using genomes to study population genetics, and the population genomics of complex traits.
 Lectures and discussions will develop theory and demonstrate applications of theory to a broad diversity of organisms.
 Laboratories will develop hands-on skills in the generation of genetic and genomic data sets and teach the analysis of genomic data sets.
 Familiarity with computer programming and/or the language R is strongly recommended.

 Examines fundamental concepts in neurobiology from the molecular to the systems level.
 Topics include neuronal communication, gene regulation, morphology, neuronal development, axon guidance, mechanisms of neuronal plasticity, sensory systems, and the molecular basis of behavior and disease.
 Weekly lab sessions introduce a wide range of methods used to examine neurons and neuronal systems.
+This course originates in Biology and is crosslisted with: Neuroscience.
 (Same as: NEUR 2135)

 An examination of current concepts of embryonic development, with an emphasis on experimental design.
 Topics include cell fate specification, morphogenetic movements, cell signaling, differential gene expression and regulation, organogenesis, and the evolutionary context of model systems.
 Project-oriented laboratory work emphasizes experimental methods.
 Lectures and three hours of laboratory per week.

 Examines the functional attributes of plants and the manner in which they vary across the plant kingdom by the processes of evolution and acclimation.
 Topics of focus include photosynthesis and protection again high-light stress, the acquisition and distribution of water and mineral nutrients, and environmental and hormonal control of development.
 Special topics discussed may include plant parasitism, carnivory, the origins and present state of agriculture, plant responses to global climate change, plant life in extreme environments, and the impacts of local land-use history on plant communities.
 Contemporary research instrumentation is used in weekly laboratories, some conducted in the field, to enable first-hand exploration of phenomena discussed in lecture.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 2223)

 Explories the ecology of river systems.
 Rivers are linear features through watersheds and across the landscape where ecosystem influences are reflected, focused, and transported from hilltops to coastal estuaries, and sometimes back again.
 Considers the role of rivers as corridors connecting a wide range of ecosystems, as indicators of broader landscape ecology, and as ecosystems in their own right with particular focus on the interaction of geomorphology, hydrology, and biology in the development and function of these dynamic and essential ecosystems.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 2284)

 Coral reefs are the largest biogenic structures on earth that support exceptional levels of biodiversity in all the branches of the tree of life.
 They also face multiple threats due to human activities, including increased ocean acidity that is reducing reef construction, major coral bleaching events that are increasing in intensity and frequency, overfishing of increasingly limited wild fisheries stocks, and changes in land use in tropical nations and islands that can have strong local impacts on reef health.
 This course will explore the geological processes that build coral reefs, and the ecological and evolutionary processes that maintain exceptionally high levels of biodiversity.
 It will apply theory and data to the challenges now confronting coral reef ecosystems, and their future prospects.
 The class will include lectures, discussions, weekly lab meetings, and field trips..
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 2211)

 Examines one of the most breathtaking ideas in the history of science -- that all life on this planet descended from a common ancestor.
 An understanding of evolution illuminates every subject in biology, from molecular biology to ecology.
 Provides a broad overview of evolutionary ideas, including the modern theory of evolution by natural selection, evolution of sexual reproduction, patterns of speciation and macro-evolutionary change, evolution of sexual dimorphisms, selfish genetic elements, and kin selection.
 Laboratory sessions are devoted to semester-long, independent research projects.